As You Like It: Invoking France

 Shakespeare likely also had in mind the French Arden Wood, featured in Orlando Innamorato, especially since the two Orlando epics, Orlando Innamorato and Orlando Furioso, have other connections with the play.
 In the Orlando mythos, Arden Wood is the location of Merlin's Fountain, a magic fountain causing anyone who drinks from it to fall out of love.
 Many editions keep Shakespeare's "Arden" spelling, partly because the pastoral mode depicts a fantastical world in which geographical details are irrelevant, and also because Shakespeare wrote in a time of non-standardised spelling.

-The play unfolds in a duchy which is presented as being in France, initially within the refined setting of court.
-The Oxford Shakespeare edition proceeds on the basis that there is confusion between the two Ardens, and assumes that "Arden" is an anglicisation of the forested Ardennes region of France, where Lodge set his tale, and alters the spelling to reflect this.
+The play unfolds in a duchy which is presented as being in France, initially within the refined setting of a court.
+The Oxford Shakespeare edition proceeds on the basis that there is confusion between the two Ardens, and assumes that "Arden" is an anglicisation of the forested Ardennes region spanning parts of southeast Belgium, western Luxembourg, and northeastern France, where Lodge set his tale, and alters the spelling to reflect this.

-The Arden name evokes the Ardennes, a forested region spanning parts of southeast Belgium, western Luxembourg, and northeastern France.